Theory of Ca$_{10}$Cr$_7$O$_{28}$ as a bilayer breathing-kagome magnet: Classical thermodynamics and semi-classical dynamics: and the BBK model

 \item identifying the mechanism driving its low--temperature spin liquid state;

 \item identifying interesting properties of the BBK model which may, as yet, be obscure in experimental data for \CCO.

 \end{enumerate}

-In this Article, and the one which follows \cite{shimokawa-in-prep}, we continue the project, begun in \cite{pohle-arXiv}, of addressing the points \mbox{(i)--(iv)} above, starting with the thermodynamic properties of the spin--1/2 BBK model simulated by classical MC method.
+In this Article, and the one which follows \cite{shimokawa-in-prep}, we continue the project, begun in \cite{pohle-arXiv}, of addressing the points \mbox{(i)--(iv)} above.
+The results in this first Article are drawn exclusively from (semi--)classical methods: Monte Carlo simulation; linear spin-wave theory; and numerical intergration of equations of motion for spins, which we refer to as molecular dynamics (MD) simulation.
+And before embarking on this journey, some comment is due on the validity of using classical methods to address questions such as these, in a quantum magnet.

+\CCO\ is a highly--frustrated, quasi--two dimensional system, with spin--1/2 moments, and a strong candidate for a quantum spin liquid (QSL) \cite{Balz2016}.
+So it might at first seem that there was little to be learnt from classical techniques.
+None the less, experience with other models that support QSL, where exact (or numerically exact) quantum results are available for comparison --- notably the Kitaev model \cite{Samarakoon2017}, and quantum spin ice \cite{Taillefumier2017,Benton2018-PRL121}) --- teaches that, suitably interpreted, classical approaches yield a surprising amount of insight into both the correlations and dynamics of quantum spin liquids at finite temperature.
+Moreover, classical simulations always bring meaningful advantage in terms of the size of the system that can be simulated, and the ease with which results can be interpreted.

+Our approach in this Article will therefore be to pursue classical simulations of the BBK model, cautiously, correcting for bias where we can, and noting it where we can't.
+To this end, we benchmark simulation results against both experiment, and known soluble limits of the model.
+The strength of this approach, as well as its ultimate limitations, will become apparent in the second Article, when we compare explicitly with the results of quantum simulations of the BBK model \cite{shimokawa-in-prep}.